Aaniket09/Aaniket09/README.md

 <img align='right' src='https://octodex.github.com/images/daftpunktocat-thomas.gif' width='155' height='155'>

 Hi, my name is Aniket Agarwal.
-I am a Student at Concordia University pursuing my Master's Degree in Information Systems Security.
-I like spending my time working on projects, participating in [hackathons](https://devpost.com/aniketagarwal57) and enjoy bringing ideas to life in the browser.
-I am also a Web Developer.
-I love playing around with web design and hopefully creating something that makes people smile.
+I am a recent graduate of Concordia University, having finished my Master's in Information Systems Security.
+I like spending my time working on projects, participating in [hackathons](https://devpost.com/aniketagarwal57), and enjoying bringing ideas to life in the browser.

 ## The developer side of me...
 ```javascript